-Director Nominee Biographies
+Director Biographies

-Michael Mathews has served as the Company's Chief Executive Officer and a director since March 2012 and as Chief Executive Officer of Aspen University Inc. ("Aspen University"), a subsidiary of the Company, since May 2011.
+Michael Mathews has served as the Company's Chief Executive Officer and a director since March 2012.
 He served as Chief Executive Officer of Interclick, Inc. ("Interclick") (Nasdaq: ICLK) from August 28, 2007 until January 31, 2011.
 From June 2007 until it was acquired by Yahoo, Inc. (Nasdaq: YHOO) in December 2011, Mr. Mathews also served as a director of Interclick.
 From May 15, 2008, until June 30, 2008, Mr. Mathews served as the interim Chief Financial Officer of Interclick.
 From 2004 to 2007, Mr. Mathews served as the senior vice-president of marketing and publisher services for World Avenue U.S.A., LLC, an Internet promotional marketing company.
-Mr. Mathews uses selected to serve as a director due to his knowledge of the for profit education industry, his commitment to "making college affordable again", his track record of success in managing early stage and growing businesses, his extensive knowledge of the Internet marketing industry and his knowledge of running and serving on the boards of public companies.
+Mr. Mathews was selected to serve as a director due to his knowledge of the for profit education industry, his commitment to "making college affordable again", his track record of success in managing early stage and growing businesses, his extensive knowledge of the Internet marketing industry and his knowledge of running and serving on the boards of public companies.

-Frank Cotroneo has served as a director since December 2018.
-Mr. Cotroneo is the Chief Executive Officer of Core Business Consulting, LLC, a consulting firm, which he founded in 2004, specializing in strategic and financial planning, business development, capital restructuring, third party vendor management, enterprise resource planning and financial systems implementation, internal control improvements, risk management, and leadership development.
+Frank J. Cotroneo has served as a director of the Company since December 2018 and as the Company's Chief Financial Officer since December 1, 2019.
+Mr. Cotroneo is the founder and Chief Executive Officer of Core Business Consulting, LLC, a consulting firm, which he founded in 2004, specializing in strategic and financial planning, business development, capital restructuring, third party vendor management, enterprise resource planning and financial systems implementation, internal control improvements, risk management, and leadership development.
 Mr. Cotroneo has more than 30 years of business and senior management experience, including serving as the Chief Financial Officer of Acxiom Corporation (currently LiveRamp Holdings, Inc.), H&R Block and MasterCard International Inc., and serving as the Chairman of the Audit Committee of Interclick, Inc. (Nasdaq: ICLK).
 Mr. Cotroneo was selected to serve as a director due to his extensive senior executive management experience and accounting, internal control and financial expertise.

 Norman D. Dicks has served as a director since November 17, 2016.
 He was a member of the United States House of Representatives for approximately 36 years.
 He has served as Senior Policy Advisor to law firm Van Ness Feldman LLP since 2013, advising clients on a wide-range of public policy, strategic, and regulatory issues, particularly those in the environmental sector.
 Prior to joining the firm, Congressman Dicks represented Washington State's 6th Congressional District from 1977 to 2013, during which time he received a first-term appointment to the House Appropriations Committee, a committee he served on for his entire tenure in Congress.
 In addition, Congressman Dicks served on and chaired the Interior Appropriations Subcommittee, where he made environmental issues a priority, and worked on issues affecting the National Parks, National Forests, and Native American issues.
 Congressman Dicks also was the chair of the Defense Appropriations Committee, and concluded his tenure in Congress as top-ranking Democratic Member on that Committee, and top-ranking Democrat on the House Appropriations Committee.
 From 1990 to 1998, Congressman Dicks served on the House Intelligence Committee and was awarded the CIA Directors Medal.
-Upon his retirement, Congressman Dicks received the Department of Defense Distinguished Public Service Medal, the highest honor bestowed upon a civilian, for his work on behalf of military members and their families.
-Congressman Dicks was appointed a director for his experience and expertise on a wide range of public policy, strategic and regulatory issues.
-Given the regulatory nature of our business, Congressman Dicks' experience provides invaluable insight and advice to the Board and management regarding our debtless education solution to adults across America.
+Upon his retirement, Congressman Dicks received the Department of Defense appointed a director for his experience and expertise on a wide range of public policy, strategic and regulatory issues.
+Given the regulatory nature of our business, Congressman Dicks' experience provides invaluable insight and advice to the Board and management regarding our affordable education solution to adults across America.